numpy/numpydoc/doc/install.rst

 numpydoc_xref_aliases : dict
   Mappings to fully qualified paths (or correct ReST references) for the aliases/shortcuts used when specifying the types of parameters.
+  The keys should not have any spaces.
 Together with the ``intersphinx`` extension, you can map to links in any documentation.
   The default is an empty ``dict``.

   If you have the following ``intersphinx`` namespace configuration::